How Are Your Customers Really Making Buying Decisions?

-When mapping out content and other touchpoints to serve the digital customer journey, one of the biggest mistakes marketers can make is thinking that their audience approaches their buying decisions as a linear series of actions.
+One of the biggest mistakes marketers make when mapping content to the buyer journey is thinking that their customers approach their buying decisions as a linear series of actions.

-Customers come into contact with a host of digital touchpoints, many of which aren’t controlled by the brand itself.
-Customers find information through Google search, ads, social media platforms, product reviews, blogs, industry publications, and product or company websites.
+Your customers come into contact with a multitude of digital touchpoints, many of which aren’t controlled by your brand at all.
+They find information through Google search, digital ads, social media, product reviews, blogs, industry publications, podcasts, radio or tv ads, word of mouth, and product or company websites.

-What this graph proves is that the digital customer journey is complex, and if brands want to reach the customer and track their behavior effectively, several actions are necessary:
+The big takeaway is that if brands want to reach their customers, drive them in a forward-moving buying journey, and track their behavior effectively, several actions are necessary:

-- Brands need to produce several pieces of content for each stage of the buyer journey to ensure that they are providing multiple ways for customers to get information – both so customers have multiple assets at their disposal for broader research, and because not everyone wants to read a whitepaper.
+- Brands need to produce several pieces of content for each stage of the buyer journey to ensure customers have multiple ways to get information – both to enable broader research and because not everyone wants to read a whitepaper.

 - Brands need to key into the differences between digital devices used in the customer journey and how these variations can impact buying decisions; i.e., mobile vs. desktop vs. tablet.

-- Brands need to insert themselves into the customer journey in more ways than just producing a multitude of content – the digital customer journey includes many phases within “awareness”, “consideration”, and “decision”, and can last several months.
+- Brands need to insert themselves into the customer journey in more ways than just producing a multitude of content – the digital customer journey includes many phases within “awareness”, “consideration”, and “decision”, and each can last several months and, as we see, take the customer backward as well as forward.

 Tracking Content Consumption Through the Digital Customer Journey